codesidian/Python-MissionChiefBot/README.md

  **A small bot for the game missionchief written in Python, automatically reads the missions requirements and tries to despatch the required vehicles accordingly.**

+**This bot is meant for use with standard Chrome, please do not use any MissionChief mods, such as LSS manager.**

 ## How to use